Fran Drescher hopes 'Indebted' makes her parents happy

 The chemistry between Drescher and her co-stars immediately was evident, another sign that she should take the job.

 "It all came together very nicely.
 I love the people.
 Honestly, if there was one rotten apple in it, I probably would have quit.
-It's too late in the game to have any kind of problems," said Drescher.
+It's too late in the game to have any kind of problems," she said.

 Although she has been successful for decades, it is still easy for Drescher to remember what it was like to struggle financially like her Indebted character.